ane/ane.github.io/_includes/me.md

 architect at [Qvantel](http://www.qvantel.com).

 I've been programming since childhood, moving from games to desktop software to the web.
-I've built desktop software, web applications, optimization software, and I've also done my fair share of user interface design.
+I've built desktop software, web applications, optimization software, machine learning products, and messaging systems.
+I've worked a lot with distributed applications and designing fault-tolerant systems.
+I've also done my fair share of user interface design.

 I write here about topics that interest me.
 I can't offer a single term that could cover all the categories in this blog, although if I had to guess, *software* might be a good one.